MoritzGoeckel/WikipediaTypingPractice/README.md

 - [x] Press ESC to exit
 - [ ] Store historical statistics in file
 - [ ] Search unrelated article

+# Tech

+The program is 100% terminal based and written in `python3`.
+The only dependency is the `wikipedia-api` library which can be installed using `pip3`.